williamjussiau/FlowControl/README.md

 <img src="illustrations/cavity_baseflow.png" alt="Stationary solution of the flow over an open cavity at Re=7500" width="400"/>
 </p>

 #### Quasi-periodic attractor
 <p align="center">
 <img src="illustrations/cavity_attractor.png" alt="Snapshot of the attractor of the flow over an open cavity at Re=7500" width="400"/>
 </p>

-Contrary to the cylinder, the attractor on the cavity at Re=7500 is quasi-periodic (featuring two incomemnsurable frequencies in its frequency spectrum):
+Contrary to the cylinder, the attractor on the cavity at Re=7500 is quasi-periodic (featuring two incommensurable frequencies in its frequency spectrum):

 <p align="center">
 <img src="illustrations/cavity_timeresp_zoom.png" alt="Snapshot of the attractor of the flow over an open cavity at Re=7500" width="400"/>
 </p>

 #### Feedback configuration
 The default feedback configuration (same as in [Leclercq et al. (2019).
-Linear iterative method for closed-loop control of quasiperiodic flows.
-Journal of Fluid Mechanics, 868, 26-65.](https://hal.science/hal-02296280/document)) is as follows:
+Linear iterative method for closed-loop control of quasiperiodic flows. _Journal of Fluid Mechanics_, 868, 26-65.](https://hal.science/hal-02296280/document)) is as follows:
 *  Actuation is produced near the upstream edge of the cavity by a volume force $f({x}, t)=B({x}) u(t)$ in the momentum equation, acting on the cross-stream velocity, with:

 $$B({x})=\left[ 0, \eta \exp\left( \frac{\left(x_1 - x_1^0\right)^2 + \left(x_2 - x_2^0\right)^2}{2\sigma_0^2}  \right), 0 \right]^T$$